Fairy tales. folklore. magic.

-I am a book artist and book binder, and sometimes a writer, working in the mythic tradition.
+I am a book artist and binder, an editor and writer, a publisher and a dancer.
 I am inspired by fairy tales, folklore, and the wild places in the world.
-I believe that stories save lives, and that books are small gods.
-I also believe in magic.
+I believe in magic.

 My book art has made its way into the working collection of the Minnesota Center for Book Arts and my art and bindings can be found in private collections around the world.
 I am self-taught, but no woman learns in a vacuum.
 The wonderful subscribers of Book_Arts-L, the lovely Richard Norman of Eden Workshops, the Center for Book Arts — all of these and so many more have helped me on my journey.
 I give back by donating work to good causes when I can.